aws-samples/amazon-sagemaker-build-train-deploy/01_configure_sagemaker_studio/README.md

     <img src="images/studio_select_second_notebook.png" alt="Studio select second nb" width="700px" />

-4. If a kernel is not automatically selected for your notebook, choose the kernel by clicking on the **Kernel** button on the top-right and them selecting the **Python 3 (Data Science)** kernel as shown below:
+4. If a kernel is not automatically selected for your notebook, choose the kernel by clicking on the **Kernel** button on the top-right and them selecting the **Data Science** image and **Python 3** kernel as shown below:

     <img src="images/studio_select_kernel_button.png" alt="Studio select kernel button" width="700px" />